Flashbacks, Part 2: Dancing With The Devil

 It’s true that flashbacks can be hostile territory for young writers.
 But there’s no doubt that some of the greatest movies ever could never have been written without them.
 The best writers know they don’t have to fear flashbacks.
 They simply need to find ways to use them that enhance their character’s present day journeys.

-Stay tuned for the final installment of the flashbacks series, in which I’ll be discussing three ways you can make your flashbacks work for you, and looking at the creative and effective use of flashbacks in Memento, Blue Valentine and Sophie’s Choice.
+Finish up the final installment of the flashbacks series, in which I’ll be discussing three ways you can make your flashbacks work for you, and looking at the creative and effective use of flashbacks in Memento, Blue Valentine and Sophie’s Choice.